mrkkrp/markkarpov.art/essay/perception-routines.md

 Finally, an intention may be called non-trivial by an individual, but how do we know that it is?
 This is an epistemological problem.
-Meaningful estimation of non-triviality from the human point of view is only possible in retrospect, sometimes much later, when we are in a position to understand the context in which it arose and its consequences at an appropriate scale.
+Meaningful estimation of non-triviality from the human point of view is only possible in retrospect—sometimes much later—when we are in a position to understand the context in which it arose and its consequences at an appropriate scale.

 Seen from this angle, the idea of non-trivial intentions does not seem to be